We have provided credentialed brokerage services to veterinary practice sellers for over 20 years.

 - Are there any new competitors in your practice area?

-- The Last 3 Fiscal Years of Practice Tax Returns (1120-S or Schedule C & Statements)
+- The Last 3 Years of Practice Tax Returns (1120-S or Schedule C & Statements)

-- The Last 3 Fiscal Years of Profit & Loss Statements
+- The Last 3 Years of Practice Profit & Loss Statements

 - The Practice Year-to-Date Gross Income for Current Year Compared to the Same Period in the Previous Year

-- The Last Fiscal Year Income Production Summary Report (Report Showing % of Income Produced by Services Provided: Vaccines, Surgeries, Office Visits, Medications, Lab, etc.)
+- Last Year’s Income Production Summary Report (Report Showing % of Income Produced by Services Provided: Vaccines, Surgeries, Office Visits, Medications, Lab, etc.)

 - Current Employee List with Wages & Benefits